xasanof17/react_native_todo/README.md

 - `npm start` or `expo start`
 	> To start this project on Metro Bundler [http://localhost:19002](http://localhost:19002).
 Then
 - `expo start`
 	> This code to work you must install expo-cli: `npm i -g expo-cli`

 - **Metro Bundler** is created *QR_CODE* to you see this.
+   > Do you want to see this project on your mobile ?
+So you must install mobile app [Expo Go](https://play.google.com/store/apps/details?id=host.exp.exponent&hl=ru&gl=US)
 	> You see this project on your device **iOS** or **Android**, or on Metro Bundler **website**